publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stVI/ch97/m__us_usc_t31_s9705.md

             (H) Payment for services of experts and consultants needed by a Department of the Treasury law enforcement organization to carry out the organization’s duties relating to seizure and forfeiture.

-            (I) payment  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be capitalized. </sup></sup>  of overtime salaries, travel, fuel, training, equipment, and other similar costs of State or local law enforcement officers that are incurred in joint law enforcement operations with a Department of the Treasury law enforcement organization;  <sup>\[3\]</sup>  <sup><sup> 3 So in original.
-The semicolon probably should be a period. </sup></sup>
+            (I) Payment of overtime salaries, travel, fuel, training, equipment, and other similar costs of State or local law enforcement officers that are incurred in joint law enforcement operations with a Department of the Treasury law enforcement organization.

             (J)

-             payment 2 made pursuant to guidelines promulgated by the Secretary, if such payment is necessary and directly related to seizure and forfeiture program expenses for—
+             Payment made pursuant to guidelines promulgated by the Secretary, if such payment is necessary and directly related to seizure and forfeiture program expenses for—

                 (i) the purchase or lease of automatic data processing systems (not less than a majority of which use will be related to such program);